unitaryfund/mitiq/docs/source/guide/guide_03-executors.rst

         results = job.result()
         counts = results.get_counts()
         expectation = 0
+        # classical bits are included in bitstrings with a space
+        # this is what breaks if you have them
         for bitstring, count in counts.items():
             expectation += eigvals[int(bitstring, 2)] * count / shots
         return expectation